Peripli/service-manager/docs/usage/walkthrough.md

 No brokers registered.
 ```

-Also, because the service manager's job is to propagate the registrations to the respective platforms and as there are no registrations currently, if we query
-the platform's broker registry we should see that there are no brokers provided by the service manager.

 ### CloudFoundry
+Because the service manager's job is to propagate the registrations to the respective platforms and as there are no registrations currently, the query to the platform's broker registry returns that there are no brokers provided by the service manager.

 ```console
 $ cf service-brokers
 Getting service brokers as admin...